 Since it’s not always practical for an engineer to work on multiple areas of the code base, reviewing code is a valuable opportunity to engage with different areas of the code base.
 This allows engineers to know more parts of the code and ensures no one person is a knowledge silo for a particular part of the code.

-The Knowledge Sharing Index measures how thoroughly information is being shared amongst a team via code review.
-Use the Knowledge Sharing Index to view which engineers are reviewing others’ pull requests as well as who owns those pull requests.
+The Knowledge sharing index measures how thoroughly team members are sharing information via code review.
+Use the Knowledge sharing index to view which engineers are reviewing others’ pull requests as well as who owns those pull requests.
 This helps you understand if you are increasing the number of people participating in code review or if only a few individuals are reviewing code.

-- 0 represents the least possible knowledge shared (one person is doing all the reviews).
+- 0 represents the least possible knowledge shared, meaning one person is doing all the reviews.